Amiya-Maity/smart-keyword-suggest/README.md

 - Levenshtein distance (`fast-levenshtein`)
 - Regex & CodeLens for inline suggestions
 - Symbol caching and debounced updates for performance
+- Centralized logger with prefixed output for filtering

+---

+## What's New in v0.2.3

+- **Per-Range Scope-Aware Suggestions**: Same word at different positions now receives different suggestions based on local scope.
+- **Merged Diagnostics**: Multiple diagnostics for the same word and range are merged with deduplicated suggestions.
+- **Diagnostic-First Ordering**: TS/ESLint suggestions appear first in CodeLens, followed by extension suggestions.
+- **Max 3 Suggestions**: CodeLens now shows at most 3 suggestions per range to keep the editor clean.
+- **JSX/TSX Support**: Special handling for JSX and TSX files with improved parse error filtering.
+- **Centralized Logging**: All console logs use the `[smart-keyword-suggest]` prefix for easy filtering in the extension host output.

 ---